 The retail market in Israel undergoes a transformation.
 In 1978, the first SuperPharm branch is opened, and Schestowitz recognizes that the game and its rules are changing, and air the first Colgate commercial "4 cents in the morning ....
 4 cents at night ... and you have healthier teeth.
 Colgate - the world's number 1".

 More and more luxury cosmetic products are added to Schestowitz’ the portfolio of brands.
 International companies such as Guerlain, Sisley and Revlon establish the company’s international-prestigious image under the direction of Miki Schestowitz.
 The company expands into the field of electrical appliances with Braun products and Duracell batteries.
 In 1996, a new logistics center is opened in Tirat HaCarmel – the most modern, efficient and sophisticated center of its kind.

 The new millennium brought with it expansion into new fields – into the food sector.
-Barilla, Alfaro, Pompadour Tea, Rio Mare, Kellogg all reach the local supermarket shelves.
+Barilla, Alpro, Pompadour Tea, Rio Mare, Kellogg's all reach the local supermarket shelves.
 Schestowitz’ management moves into its newly designed offices in Petach Tikva.
 The company updates its offices with advanced technologies and upgrades to a SAP system.

-2007 – the company’s founder Shimon Schestowitz passes away, yet his life’s work and vision continue to grow.
+2007 – the company’s founder Shimon Schestowitz passes away, yet his life’s work and vision continues to grow.

 Yoni Schestowitz purchases Miki’s shares, and leads the company in new directions with the purchase of Mana plant – adding new snacks to the Israeli shopping basket; the Master Chef brand offering new products; and start of distribution of Carmit and Merba candy and confectionaries.